lblod/gelinkt-notuleren-consumer/README.md

 The following environment variables are required:

 - `SERVICE_NAME`: consumer identifier. important as it is used to ensure persistence.
+The identifier should be unique within the project.
 [REQUIRED]
 - `SYNC_BASE_URL`: base URL of the stack hosting the producer API (e.g. http://mandaten.lblod.info/)

 The following environment variables are optional: